 The Guidebook is being created to expand and accelerate the understanding and application of practical permaculture on a global basis, especially in tropical regions.
 Designed as a training, programme and project base for a wide range of organisations, its use will improve the results of all permaculture/non-permaculture projects and is a complete tool for farmers and communities.
 2000+ instructional illustrations ensures easy comprehension and the text is clear and complete.

-Their common vision and ethos is to promote permaculture; to work directly with farmers, youth and community members; to provide education and skills that will improve peoples resilience and capacity to live a good quality life; to protect and repair our fragile environment and agricultural lands and to provide access to that information to everyone who needs it.
+The core ethos and vision of the original book – providing practical knowledge to anyone who reads it, especially in poor, low literacy and disadvantaged communities – is being retained and enhanced.
+As organisations and individuals we work directly with farmers, youth and community members; to provide education and skills that will improve peoples resilience and capacity to live a good quality life; to protect and repair our fragile environment and agricultural lands and to provide access to that information to everyone who needs it.

 The guidebook reflects this; we have seen the benefits resulting from the original guidebook in Timor-Leste and we want create an even better guidebook that can improve Timor-Leste further and replicate those benefits across all tropical regions.

 The 900+ page guidebook will be available in both electronic and hardcopy versions, first in English, with other language versions to follow.

 The guidebook is divided into 3 volumes each with a specific theme: